corentinway/permutation_way_rs/README.md

 This algorithm compute all permutations of a given input vector.

 Given a vector of `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]` we expect to have `3,628,800` permutations.
 They was found in `800.475710` milliseconds without any threads.
-The test with CPU Intel:copyright: Core(TM) i5 @ 6.30 GHz and 16 Gb of RAM
+The test with CPU Intel(R) Core(TM) i5 @ 6.30 GHz and 16 Gb of RAM

 The roadmap bellow suggest some path to make it faster again.